-Theatre Lighting Designer Mike Robertson is an Olivier Award Winner whose recent credits include Billy Elliot, The Rubenstein Kiss, Annie, Girlfriends, Aladdin, Sex Crime and Privacy
+Theatre Lighting Designer Mike Robertson is an Olivier Award Winner whose recent credits include School of Rock, Trolle, Fascinating Aida, Sex Crime and Macbeth

 Mike Robertson deserves praise for his intricate and quick-witted lighting design that is essential to the fast-paced action, including the most thrilling hockey match youíll ever see on stage.

 The lights flicker with some unseen power surge, Mike Robertsonís spartan yet deeply effective lighting design casting deep shadows under brows, eyes and cheekbones, making everyone beneath the row of hanging lamps look gradually more skeletal.

 Even before any of the actors present joined in, though, we were also aware of other players in this splendid game: the miracle that was Mike Robertson's lighting design - a sumptuous feast of changing patterns and densities

 Bathed in glorious Mediterranean sunshine and sunk in shadow by lighting designer Mike Robertson